 A master's degree is typically required for work in public health or to advance into a supervisor or director position.
 Professors and some researchers are required to have a doctorate degree in the field.
 Health educators in K-12 schools must also have a teaching license.
 A Certified Health Education Specialist (CHES) certificate may also prove helpful in ensuring career advancement.
 The CHES certificate is attained through an examination that documents competency in the field.

-Health care educators can expect faster than average growth in the number of available positions.
+Health care educators can expect much faster than average growth in the number of available positions.
 Advanced degrees are needed to work as supervisor or directors, in some research positions or as college professors.